milgradesec/paesadns/README.md

 # PaesaDNS

-**PaesaDNS** is a free DNS over HTTPS service with advertising, tracking and telemetry blocking.
+**PaesaDNS** is a free DNS over HTTPS service with advertising, tracking, telemetry and malware blocking.

 ## Overview